Emergency services chief on Maui resigns. He faced criticism for not activating sirens during fire

 Contracts with the hotels will last for at least seven months but could easily be extended, he said.
 Service providers at the properties will offer meals, counseling, financial assistance and other disaster aid.

-Green has said at least 1,000 hotel rooms will be set aside.
-In addition, AirBnB said its nonprofit wing will provide properties for 1,000 people.
+Gov. Josh Green has said at least 1,000 hotel rooms will be set aside.
+In addition, Airbnb said its nonprofit wing will provide properties for 1,000 people.

 The governor also has vowed to protect local landowners from being “victimized” by opportunistic buyers.
 Green said Wednesday he instructed the state attorney general to work toward a moratorium on land transactions in Lahaina, even as he acknowledged that would likely face legal challenges.